 Link Together to Alleviate Loneliness

-This campaign calls on members to work alongside health and social care providers, and raise awareness of the causes and impacts of loneliness.
+We are working alongside health and social care providers and raising awareness of the causes and impacts of loneliness.

 During the Coronavirus pandemic, it’s important to take steps to look after yourself and others if you can.
 More of us may feel lonely, and for those who are already vulnerable, existing feelings of loneliness may be exacerbated.
 Scroll down for some ideas of things you can do to support your wellbeing and the people around you.